mpredli01/jakarta-data-beers/README.md

 #  Craft Beer Database Application
-## Getting Started with Jakarta NoSQL and MongoDB
+## An example application using Jakarta Data, Jakarta Data and MongoDB

+Contributors:

+* Max Arruda
+* Michael Redlich

+The [Jakarta Data](https://jakarta.ee/specifications/data/) specification provides an API that allows easy access to database technologies.
+It can split the persistence from the model with several features, such as the ability to compose custom query methods on a `Repository` interface where the framework will implement it.

 The [Jakarta NoSQL](https://jakarta.ee/specifications/nosql/) specification defines a set of APIs to provide a standard implementation for most NoSQL databases.
 Jakarta NoSQL is considered "one API for many NoSQL databases" as it supports the four types of NoSQL databases: column family, document, graph and key-value.

-This presentation will provide an introduction to Jakarta NoSQL and [Eclipse JNoSQL](https://projects.eclipse.org/projects/technology.jnosql), the compatible implementation to the specification, followed by a demonstration of a MongoDB application built with Jakarta NoSQL.

-This Jakarta NoSQL and MongoDB application that accompanies the presentation, [Getting Started with Jakarta NoSQL and MongoDB](https://redlich.net/pdf/portfolio/getting-started-with-jakarta-nosql-and-mongodb.pdf) to demonstrate how to get started building a MongoDB database application with the Jakarta NoSQL specification.
+This Jakarta Data, Jakarta NoSQL and MongoDB application that accompanies the presentation, [Jakarta EE 11: Going Beyond the Era of Java EE](https://redlich.net/pdf/portfolio/jakarta-ee-11-going-beyond-the-era-of-java-ee.pdf) to demonstrate how to get started building a MongoDB database application with the Jakarta Data and Jakarta NoSQL specifications.

 ## Jakarta NoSQL